image

 It’s advisable to limit administrative permissions to only the project manager and another office member, such as a BIM Manager or someone not directly involved in the project.
 This additional member can serve as a backup administrator in case the project manager is unavailable.
 Limiting administrative permissions encourages transparent communication, because only the project administrators can manage checked-out layers or objects of other team members.

-Tips for Managing Project & Working Files
+Tips for Managing Project and Working Files

 • You should only have one working file at a time and should only use one computer to connect to the project file.